Sending a new language to the

 The number specifying the sequence position of the term when there is more than one term for a concept.
 Naturally each sequence number must be unique (no duplicates) within the one concept.

 For example, Concept 1 on the web page contains, among others, two terms in English, namely "littoral cave" and "sea cave", and one term in Spanish, namely "cueva marina (f)".
-The Term Sequence Number for "littoral cave" and "cueva marina (f)" is 1, and the Term Sequence Number for "sea cave" is 2.
+The Term Sequence Number for "littoral cave" and "cueva marina (f)" is 1, because each is the first term for the concept in its respective language, and the Term Sequence Number for "sea cave" is 2, because it is a second term for its concept.

-1. You prepare the words in a suitable file which shows which existing concepts they belong to, and email it to us.
+1. You prepare your words in a suitable file, but preferably using our template spreadsheet, which shows the existing concepts they belong to, and email it to us.
 New concepts can also be included.

-2. We check the file for format, and if necessary, reformat it to suit the database.
-We also check we have correctly interpreted any accented characters.
+2. We check the file for format to suit our database, and that we have correctly interpreted any accented or non-Latin characters in your terms.

-3. We may send the new terms for peer review until everyone is happy.
+3. If you have not already done so, we may send the new terms for peer review until everyone is happy.

 4. We load the final file into the database.

-5. We generate the new web pages with your new language included.
+5. We generate the new web page with your new language included, send it to you for final approval, then load it on to the website.